mmorise/World/README.md

 # World - a high-quality speech analysis, manipulation and synthesis system

 WORLD is free software for high-quality speech analysis, manipulation and synthesis.
 It can estimate Fundamental frequency (F0), aperiodicity and spectral envelope and also generate the speech like input speech with only estimated parameters.

 This source code is released under the modified-BSD license.
 There is no patent in all algorithms in WORLD.

+## References (2016/10/02)
+When you cite the latest version of WORLD in your paper, please use the sentence "WORLD \[1\] (D4C edition [2])" and cite the following papers.

+[1] M. Morise, F. Yokomori, and K. Ozawa, ``WORLD: a vocoder-based high-quality speech synthesis system for real-time applications,'' IEICE transactions on information and systems, vol. E99-D, no. 7, pp. 1877-1884, 2016.

+[2] M. Morise, ``D4C, a band-aperiodicity estimator for high-quality speech synthesis,'' Speech Communication, vol. 84, pp. 57-65, Nov.
+2016. http://www.sciencedirect.com/science/article/pii/S0167639316300413

+In CheapTrick, you can refer the following references.

+[3] M. Morise, ``CheapTrick, a spectral envelope estimator for high-quality speech synthesis,'' Speech Communication, vol. 67, pp. 1-7, March 2015. http://www.sciencedirect.com/science/article/pii/S0167639314000697

+[4] M. Morise, ``Error evaluation of an F0-adaptive spectral envelope estimator in robustness against the additive noise and F0 error,'' IEICE transactions on information and systems, vol. E98-D, no. 7, pp. 1405-1408, July 2015.

+In DIO, you can refer the following reference.

+[5] M. Morise, H. Kawahara and H. Katayose, ``Fast and reliable F0 estimation method based on the period extraction of vocal fold vibration of singing voice and speech,'' AES 35th International Conference, CD-ROM Proceeding, Feb.
+2009.

 ## Introduction of WORLD family (2016/05/26)